-Majoring in Orthotics and Prosthetics involves the study of how to design and fit braces, artificial limbs, and other devices that help the disabled lead full lives.
-You’ll learn to effectively analyze, design and construct appropriate prosthetics and make sound ethical decisions surrounding their use.
+Majoring in Orthotics and Prosthetics involves the study of how to design and fit braces, artificial limbs, and other devices that help individuals lead full lives.
+Students will learn to effectively analyze, design, and construct appropriate orthotics and prosthetics and make sound ethical decisions surrounding their use.
 How is gait analysis conducted?
 What role can patient counseling play?
 What materials should be used in fabrication?
-You’ll have the educational preparation to become an ABC certified assistant.
+This program provides the educational preparation to become an ABC certified assistant.

 General Education Requirements